Mitigating Measurement Crosstalk via Pulse Shaping

 When the pseudo readout pulse is short, its broad spectral bandwidth overlaps with the resonator frequency, causing the resonator to respond to both resonant and off-resonant components, which gives rise to the observed beating.
 The application of DRAG suppresses the resonant spectral component, thereby reducing both the beating and the associated qubit dephasing.

 Finally, we measured the rate of readout-induced qubit dephasing, as shown in Fig.~\ref{fig:ProbeInducedDephasing}.
 Such measurement-induced dephasing can also serve as an effective metric for quantifying measurement crosstalk on untargeted qubits \cite{heinsoo2018rapid}.
 The average dephasing rate was obtained using a Ramsey experiment with a fixed delay between the two $\pi/2$ pulses.
 The duration of the pseudo-readout pulse was fixed at $\tau=210$ ns to eliminate the beating pattern observed in Fig.~\ref{fig:ramsey}.
 The corresponding pulse sequence is shown in Fig.~\ref{fig:ProbeInducedDephasing:a}.
 The phase $\theta$ of the second $\pi/2$ pulse was swept from $0$ to $2\pi$, producing Ramsey oscillations of the form $c \sin(\theta+\theta_0)$.
-The oscillation contrast $c$ was used to extract the excited-state population $P_e=2c$, while the phase offset $\theta_0$ is due to qubit frequency shifts.
+The oscillation contrast $c$ was used to extract the excited-state population $P_e = 2c$, while the phase offset $\theta_0$ is due to qubit frequency shifts.
 The amplitude and detuning of the pseudo-readout pulse were varied.
 As shown in Figs.~\ref{fig:ProbeInducedDephasing:d} and \ref{fig:ProbeInducedDephasing:f}, implementing DRAG substantially suppresses the additional errors induced by stray readout pulses.

 The theoretical calculations exhibit excellent agreement with the experimental data as shown in Figs.~\ref{fig:ProbeInducedDephasing:c}-\ref{fig:ProbeInducedDephasing:f}, both with and without DRAG applied.
-To develop the theoretical model, we first employ a simplified expression that relates the excited-state population $P_e$ to the average dephasing rate as $P_e=\exp[-(\Gamma_\varphi + 1/ T_2) \tau]$, where $T_2 = 18$ \textmu s is the original transverse relaxation time measured in the absence of the pseudo-readout pulse.
+To develop the theoretical model, we employ a simplified expression that relates the excited-state population $P_e$ to the total transverse relaxation rate $\Gamma'_{2}$ as $P_e=\exp(-\tau\Gamma'_{2})$, where $\Gamma'_{2}=\Gamma_{2}+\Delta\Gamma_\varphi$.
+Here, $\Gamma_{2}=1/T_2$ is the intrinsic transverse relaxation rate in the absence of the pseudo-readout pulse and $\Delta\Gamma_\varphi$ is the additional dephasing rate induced by the pseudo-readout drive.
 We then consider the case where the resonator is driven by a monochromatic field of amplitude $A$.
-Due to the dispersive qubit–resonator interaction, described by the Hamiltonian term $\chi \hat{a}^\dagger \hat{a}\sigma_z$ with $\chi$ denoting the dispersive shift, the qubit dephasing rate induced by intracavity photons is given by \cite{Gambetta2008Quantum,bultink2018general,blais2021circuit}:
+Due to the dispersive qubit-resonator interaction, described by the Hamiltonian term $\chi \hat{a}^\dagger \hat{a}\sigma_z$ with $\chi$ denoting the dispersive shift, the qubit dephasing rate induced by intracavity photons is given by \cite{Gambetta2008Quantum,bultink2018general,blais2021circuit}:

 where $\varepsilon = i\sqrt{\kappa}A$, and $\Delta_d = \omega_r - \omega_d$ denotes the detuning between the resonator frequency $\omega_r$ and the drive frequency $\omega_d$.
 For simplicity, we use the steady-state expression valid in the long-time limit, since the measurement time $t_m$ in our experiment exceeds the photon decay time ($t_m \sim 3/\kappa$).